- Business Services

 With more than 20 years of experience seeing business conflicts through trial and mediation, Thad Felton brings a trained eye for potential risks and long-term strategy to his corporate clients.

-In litigation and as outside corporate counsel for a variety of national clients, Thad has handled business and complex commercial matters including:
+In litigation and as outside corporate counsel for a variety of national clients, Thad has handled business and complex commercial and construction matters including:

 - Misappropriation of trade secrets and the enforceability of restrictive covenants